jjyy456yyjj/BD-RollingBanner/README.md

 Privacy Policy

-The“Brush-Wallpaper”app respects and protects the privacy of all users who use the service.
-In order to provide you with more accurate and more personalized services, the “Brush-Wallpaper” app will use and disclose your personal information in accordance with the provisions of this privacy policy.
-However, the “Brush-Wallpaper” app will treat this information with a high level of diligence and prudence.
-Except as otherwise provided in this Privacy Policy, the “Brush-Wallpaper” app will not disclose this information to external parties or provide it to third parties without your prior permission.
-The “Brush-Wallpaper” app will update this Privacy Policy from time to time.
-When you agree to the "Brush-Wallpaper" app service use agreement, you are deemed to have agreed to the full content of this Privacy Policy.
-This Privacy Policy is an integral part of the "Brush-Wallpaper" app service usage agreement.
+The“CollagePicture”app respects and protects the privacy of all users who use the service.
+In order to provide you with more accurate and more personalized services, the “CollagePicture” app will use and disclose your personal information in accordance with the provisions of this privacy policy.
+However, the “CollagePicture” app will treat this information with a high level of diligence and prudence.
+Except as otherwise provided in this Privacy Policy, the “CollagePicture” app will not disclose this information to external parties or provide it to third parties without your prior permission.
+The “CollagePicture” app will update this Privacy Policy from time to time.
+When you agree to the "CollagePicture" app service use agreement, you are deemed to have agreed to the full content of this Privacy Policy.
+This Privacy Policy is an integral part of the "CollagePicture" app service usage agreement.

 Scope of application

-(a) User's personal data obtained by a “Brush-Wallpaper” app from a business partner through legal means.
+(a) User's personal data obtained by a “CollagePicture” app from a business partner through legal means.

 Use of information

-( a) The “Brush-Wallpaper” app will not provide, sell, rent, share, or trade your personal information to any unrelated third party unless you have obtained your prior permission, or if the third party and the “Brush-Wallpaper” app (including “Brush-Wallpaper” "App affiliates" provide services to you individually or jointly, and after the service is over, they will be banned from accessing all of these materials that they have previously been able to access.
+( a) The “CollagePicture” app will not provide, sell, rent, share, or trade your personal information to any unrelated third party unless you have obtained your prior permission, or if the third party and the “CollagePicture” app (including “CollagePicture” "App affiliates" provide services to you individually or jointly, and after the service is over, they will be banned from accessing all of these materials that they have previously been able to access.

-(b) The “Brush-Wallpaper” app also does not allow any third party to collect, edit, sell or distribute your personal information by any means.
+(b) The “CollagePicture” app also does not allow any third party to collect, edit, sell or distribute your personal information by any means.
 Any user of the “New Lifestyle” app platform is engaged in the above activities.
 Once discovered, our company has the right to immediately terminate the service agreement with the user.

-( c) For the purpose of serving users, the “Brush-Wallpaper” app may use your personal information to provide you with information of interest to you, including but not limited to sending you products and services, or sharing information with our partners.
+( c) For the purpose of serving users, the “CollagePicture” app may use your personal information to provide you with information of interest to you, including but not limited to sending you products and services, or sharing information with our partners.
 So that they can send you information about their products and services (the latter requires your prior consent).

 Information Disclosure

-Under the following circumstances, the “Brush-Wallpaper” app will disclose your personal information in whole or in part based on your personal wishes or the provisions of the law:
+Under the following circumstances, the “CollagePicture” app will disclose your personal information in whole or in part based on your personal wishes or the provisions of the law:

 (a) Disclosure to a third party with your prior consent;